 Kanban Fundamentals & the “Kanban vs Scrum” Decision Tree

-Choosing a workflow framework shouldn’t feel like choosing a religion; let’s ground the debate in first principles and practical signals
+Choosing a workflow framework shouldn’t feel like choosing a religion; you’re picking a system to manage risk, flow, and learning.

 What Is Kanban, Really?